rizitis/One4All_SlackBuild/README.md

 # One4All_SlackBuild
-Personal SlackBuild Template for auto-tools,cmake,meson,python,haskel... (all in one)
+Personal SlackBuild Template for auto-tools,cmake,meson,python,haskel,perl,cargo,google-golang... (all in one)

   One TEMPLATE for most of SlackBuilds...
 Here are some optional builds...